Protesters ‘Trump’ Flag Waving Rally and Speakers

 Oregon Women for Trump organized an event that included flag-waving and right-wing speakers.
 It was an event, they said, to show Trump that Eugene-Springfield approves of his America First policies.

-The dueling protest arose because organized opposition crashed the event.
-The counterprotest arose not so much because it was a pro-Trump event. but because Joey Gibson of Patriot Prayer was listed among the lineup of speakers.
+The dueling protests arose because organized opposition crashed the event.
+The counter-protest arose not so much because it was a pro-Trump event. but because Joey Gibson of Patriot Prayer was listed among the lineup of speakers.

-As one chainsaw-wielding counterprotester said, “I’m not anti-Trump, I’m anti-white supremacists.”
+As one chainsaw-wielding counter-protester said, “I’m not anti-Trump, I’m anti-white supremacists.”

 Springfield Police Department (SPD), with help from Eugene Police Department (EPD), shut down traffic on the Harlow Road overpass over I-5 as a result, using its SWAT teams to minimize both sides interacting with each other.

-The dueling protests on the Harlow Road overpass gave Eugene a taste of what usually happens in Portland whenever Gibson is scheduled to appear at an event.
+The dueling protests on the overpass gave Eugene a taste of what usually happens in Portland whenever Gibson is scheduled to appear at an event.

 Gibson is a leader of the Vancouver, Washington-based group Patriot Prayer, a right-wing group that says it promotes freedom of speech.
 Gibson’s name is often in the headlines of Portland-area media outlets for organizing protests that often result in heavy-handed Portland Police Department tactics against Antifa and others opposing Patriot Prayer.

-Gibson and Patriot Prayer had interfered with a Rose City Antifa event at Cider Riot in Portland May 1, leading to someone from Patriot Prayer to use pepper spray and someone from Antifa responded with pepper spray.
+Gibson and Patriot Prayer had interfered with a Rose City Antifa event at Cider Riot in Portland May 1, leading to someone from Patriot Prayer to use pepper spray.
+Someone from Antifa then responded with pepper spray.

 Gibson — along with Ian Kramer, who struck a woman in the back of the head with a baton — have recently been sued for $1 million by the owner of Cider Riot, according to Willamette Week.